Forces of Ambition

 Mandlenkosi Mavengere has the ability to capture the essence of hope and endurance in his family and the community of Africa.

-The depiction of heavily loaded busses and crowds of figures communicate the perambulation of the population in search for income and better life.
+The depiction of heavily loaded buses and crowds of figures communicate the perambulation of the population in search for income and better life.
 The portraits, with banknotes plastered on their bodies and headgear, are economically fabricated identities who are fitting into new homeland of occupation versus the home of origin.
 However, despite the heaviness of the subject matter in these works, the subjects themselves seem to carry their burdens with grace and nobility.
 The lightness of the marks that Mavengere achieves through the process of monotype print, and the richness of his chosen colour palette, infuses this series with with a sense of buzzing energy and vibrance.
 It effortlessly describes the atmosphere of diversity, colliding aspirations and the ceaseless locomotion of bodies in cities across Southern Africa.

 The UpRaise (2021 – 2022)